 Breast cancer is a very scary journey for anyone that has to go through it.
 Trust me, I know since I am a 24 year breast cancer survivor?
 The word Cancer is scary but the word can also be liberating.
 Liberating in the sense that as you fight your personal battle you become what you believe.
 I chose to believe that God would cure me and that as long as I retain a positive mindset the cancer battle would be a journey for me to learn and grow.
 Thank God for answering prayers.

-As I walk the 39.3 miles on September 10th & 11th and taking each step one at a time, I kept thinking about life and the fact that everything you do in life is one step at time, including fighting cancer.
-The 39.3 miles took me 94,000 steps and every time my feet hit the ground I imagine I was stepping out cancer.
-I hope with each step I took, it will help someone along the way.
+As I walked the 39.3 miles on September 10th & 11th and took each step one at a time, I kept thinking about life and the fact that everything you do in life is one step at time, including fighting cancer.
+The 39.3 miles took me 94,000 steps and every time my feet hit the ground I imagined I was stepping out cancer.
+I hoped with each step I took, it helped someone along the way.

 At the closing ceremony of the Avon 39 in Santa Barbara, I was speaking with one of my team members, who is also a breast cancer survivor.
-She was sharing her experience of being a 2 year survivor.
-What struck me as we were talking is her saying no one knows she was a survivor.
+She was shared her experience of being a 2 year survivor.
+What struck me as we talked she said no one knew she was a survivor.
 I hugged her and shared that the most powerful part of being a survivor is when you let others know.
 Not because you want sympathy or you want to broadcast that you are now different but because you can always be an inspiration to someone else.

 I remember when I was going through my treatment that I didn't want anyone to know.
 At that time cancer was a death sentence and I didn't want anyone feeling sorry for me.
 I was an independent and determined person and I didn't want that to change.